HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (Above is an image of the test.)

 I also tested this method with the servo.
 I did have some trouble using the adapted piano tutorial code with the servo.
-The servo just kept repeating the servo cycle.
+The servo just kept repeating the servo cycle when I wanted the servo cycle to occur once when the sensors touched.
 After some assistance, I was able to simplify my code and resolve the problem.
 I tried many different iterations to first get the angles correct and then to get the interaction to happen once when the sensor touched and stop when they are apart.

 ![Image](tscode7.PNG)